Introduction to Tribal Gaming

 Tribal Gaming Classifications

 The gaming regulatory framework for tribal gaming at the federal level is thanks to the Indian Gaming Regulatory Act (IGRA) of 1988.
-One requirement of this Act is that tribes can only offer games which are already legal within their state.
-For example, if all gambling is illegal, then a tribe cannot open a tribal casino.
+One requirement of this Act is that tribes can only offer games that are already legal within their state.
+For example, if all gambling is illegal, a tribe cannot open a tribal casino.

 For example, Alaska and Maine have tribal bingo halls only.